harmsel/Immersive-Lab/README.md

 The app requires to stablish communication using OSC between the mobile device and the computer.

-Here is documentation of the app https://1-10.github.io/zigsim/getting-started.html

-Here are some tutorials on the basic set up using TouchDesigner:
+Here is documentation of the app https://1-10.github.io/zigsim/getting-started.html Here are some tutorials on the basic set up using TouchDesigner: https://youtu.be/pwwuZj8KK6M?si=1FDtNI06D6hz5EgV https://youtu.be/dfKfVJfy7SI?si=m3RAjZf14sFxH8wb

-https://youtu.be/pwwuZj8KK6M?si=1FDtNI06D6hz5EgV

-https://youtu.be/dfKfVJfy7SI?si=m3RAjZf14sFxH8wb

-### Depth Camera

-The pro version also allows you to use your smartphone's depth camera.

-Set up:
-Make sure the NDI SDK is installed on your computer.
-You can download it from here. https://ndi.video/download-ndi-sdk/

-Once the SDK is installed, follow the following steps:
-* Make sure your phone and computer are on the same network.
-At the University, you must create a hotspot for communication to work.
-* Get the IP address of your phone.
-* Selecting the NDI sensor in the Zif Sim app and click start.
-  * Select the world option on the NDI options.
-* Add the NDI In TOP to your TouchDesigner network.
-  * Write the IP of your phone on the "Extra Search IPs."
-  * Your phone should now be selectable on the Source field.
-By selecting it, you should see the image.
-  * The depth info is coded in the alpha channel.
-Use a Chamix TOP to extract it; follow https://youtu.be/dfKfVJfy7SI?si=m3RAjZf14sFxH8wb for more details.